jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Elm
 # elm-lang.org

 ^ Or just try your hand at purely functional programming.
 Working in a language like Haskell or Elm will open your eyes to how unnecessary state really is.
-Even if you never use them in a real application, they'll expand your mind and teach you valuable lessons that can be applied to everyday programming.
+Even if you never use them in a real application, they’ll expand your mind and teach you valuable lessons that can be applied to everyday programming.

 ---

 # [fit] Presentation available at
 # [fit] github.com/jspahrsummers/enemy-of-the-state

 ^ All of these slides, and my notes, are available on GitHub.
-The README of this repository also contains links to every paper, talk, and post that I've referenced here.
+The README of this repository also contains links to every paper, talk, and post that I’ve referenced here.

 ^ Thank you!